ofirte/MraidVastAd/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes
+Due to google updated autoplay policy, the video won't play without privious interaction with the screen.